getreu/tp-note/doc/source/tp-note--manpage.md

 used when _Tp-Note_ is invoked with '`--view`' in viewer mode.
 The list contains well-known text editor names and its command-line arguments.
 _Tp-Note_ tries to launch every text editor from the beginning of the list until it finds an installed text editor.
+When _Tp-Note_ is started on a Linux console, an alternative file editor list used: '`editor_console_args`' and '`viewer_console_args`'.
+Here you can register file editors that do not require a graphical environment, e.g. '`vim`' or '`nano`'.

 In order to  use your own text editor, just place it at the top of the list.
 To make this work properly, make sure, that your text editor does not fork!
 You